DevExpress/devextreme-react/README.md

 To get a value of the option you need, obtain a widget instance and use the `.option('<optionName>')` method.

-Note that in the React rendering lifecycle, the value passed as an attribute will override the value in the DOM.
-If you want to specify the initial value, but leave subsequent updates uncontrolled you should use attribute with the `default` prefix instead.
+If you want to specify the initial value for an option, but leave subsequent updates uncontrolled you should use property with the `default` prefix.

 ```jsx
 import React from 'react';